 What it is?
 For campaigns with a promotional code or special offer, the redemption rate measures the percentage of recipients who use the code.
 Simply divide the number of redemptions by the number of offers sent out.

-Foe example, if 150 people redeemed an offer, out of 2,000 offers sent, then the redemption rate = 150/2,000 = 0.075 or 7.5%
+For example, if 150 people redeemed an offer, out of 2,000 offers sent, then the redemption rate = 150/2,000 = 0.075 or 7.5%

 Why it matters: Redemption rates help assess the effectiveness of your offer.
 Consider offering exclusive discounts to further entice your audience and boost redemption rates.

-Ways to Track Performance
+Ways to Track and Measure Direct Mail

 Several tracking tools are available to help you monitor the above key metrics: